lexibank/tlopo/out/vol2/chapter3.md

-Similarly, terms located for the leeward or sheltered side include reflexes of an apparently more general term, PMP &ast;duŋduŋ, POc &ast;ruru.
+Similarly, terms located for the leeward or sheltered side include reflexes of an apparently more general term, PMP _&ast;duŋduŋ_, POc _&ast;ruru_.

 <table>
 <tr>